NickVanGerwen/GamificationForPlayerRetention/README.md

 # Gamification for increased Player Retention
-A central hub for the learning from Nick van Gerwen's research project into gamfication and it's impact on player retention, specifically made for Vanilla's development team.
+This central hub is dedicated to insights from Nick van Gerwen's research project on gamification and its impact on player retention.
+Designed specifically for Vanilla's development team, this platform aims to help you recognize gamification opportunities, identify potential improvements, and make informed design choices to enhance player retention.

 ![alt text](https://www.jonathan-petitcolas.com/img/posts/ascii-art-converter/homer.png)